GM to drop Facebook ads due to low consumer impact

 After the Fiesta campaign, Ford said 60 percent of Americans who said they would buy a small car within two years said they were familiar with the Fiesta.
 That kind of recognition would cost $100 million through traditional means, the company said.

-Another fan of Facebook is Japanese automaker Subaru, which started using banner ads at the website in the past year in addition to its free content.
-"Advertising plus content equals more clicks to our website, which we like," Subaru spokesman Michael McHale said.

 Most of Facebook's corporate clients, like Ford, are satisfied with the return they get from their ads, said Jason Beckerman, chief strategy officer for Unified, which helps companies analyze the impact of marketing campaigns on social networking sites.
-In addition to Ford, clients at his firm include German automaker BMW, P&G and Microsoft Corp.
+In addition to Ford, clients at his firm include German automaker BMW (BMWG.DE), P&G and Microsoft Corp (MSFT.O).

 Beckerman, who has worked with Facebook in the past, said companies tend to be dissatisfied when they simply "throw money" at social networking sites.
 "Without the proper planning and structure of your buys, you are asking for little to no results."

-(Additional reporting by Deepa Seetharaman and Bernie Woodall in Detroit, Jim Finkle in Boston and Martinne Geller in New York; Editing by Leslie Gevirtz, Matthew Lewis and M.D.
-Golan)
+(Reporting By Ben Klayman in Detroit, additional reporting by Deepa Seetharaman and Bernie Woodall in Detroit, Alexei Oreskovic in San Francisco and Jim Finkle in Boston; Editing by Leslie Gevirtz and Matthew Lewis)